HistoryHoly Family Nursing and Midwifery Training College (HFNMTC) - Berekum

 The Midwifery Training College on the other hand was set up in the year 1964, as a post-basic programme to train Qualified Registered Nurses and Enrolled Nurses as Midwives.
 A total of Four Hundred and Eighty-Five (485) Midwives were trained under this programme.

 In 1999, the Midwifery College was also upgraded to the status of Post-SRN Midwifery Training College.
-As at the time it phased out in 2003, the programme had trained a total of 35 midwives.
+At the time it phased out in 2003, the programme had trained a total of 35 midwives.

 In 2003, the College started a three-year Registered Midwifery (RM) Diploma Programme which was at par with the Registered General Nursing (RGN) Diploma Programme with the same entry requirements.